How to unclog stuffy ears

 5. Check for wax.
 A large wax buildup can lead to clogged ears.

 It's a good idea to have a regular routine cleaning system.
-Take a shower, let some of the warm water run into your ears and then dry the ear with a wet wash cloth.
+Take a warm shower, let water gently run into your ears, then dry the outer ear with a washcloth.
 Try not to use a Q-tip, because it can actually pack wax in more than pull it out.

 When to see the doctor for clogged ears

-If your ear clog sensation turns into ear pain, or if the pain in your head or face becomes severe, it is best to see your doctor.
+If ear pressure turns into ear pain, or head or facial pain becomes severe, see your doctor.

 Need an appointment with a Piedmont physician?
 Save time, book online.